mohandsherief82/Chess/README.md

 ------------------

 In order to get the board updates between the two users and the GUI, the observer behavioral pattern was used, which made the communication easier between the engine and the display.

-Also the use of this pattern helped with the communication between the python AI API and the game engine.

 Concrete Classes: